Dynamic resource allocation in eukaryotic Resource Balance Analysis: Modeling framework and notation

-The RBA optimization problem for a prokaryotic cell, denoted by $\mathcal P_p(\mu)$, can be formulated as follows.
-For a fixed vector of protein concentrations $P_G \in \mathbb{R}^{N_g}_{\ge 0},$ and a given growth rate $\mu \geq 0$, representing the amount of biomass produced per cell and per hour,
+Under the previous modeling assumptions, the RBA feasibility problem for a prokaryotic cell, denoted by $\mathcal P_p(\mu)$, can now be formulated as follows.
+For a fixed vector of protein concentrations $P_G \in \mathbb{R}^{N_g}_{\ge 0},$ and a given growth rate $\mu \geq 0$, representing the amount of biomass produced per cell and per hour, \looseness=1

+Each of the above constraints has a direct biological interpretation.
+Constraint~\textnormal{(I)} expresses the metabolic mass-balance condition: the metabolic fluxes must supply all metabolites required for biomass production and macromolecular synthesis at the prescribed growth rate $\mu$.
+Constraint~\textnormal{(II)} represents macromolecular synthesis capacity: the production of enzymes, molecular machines, and structural proteins cannot exceed the translational and biosynthetic capacities of the corresponding macromolecular machinery.
+Constraint~\textnormal{(III)} corresponds to enzyme capacity constraints, ensuring that each metabolic flux remains bounded by the catalytic efficiency and concentration of its associated enzyme.
+Finally, constraint~\textnormal{(IV)} imposes density limitations, reflecting physical restrictions such as cytosolic crowding, membrane occupancy, or compartment-specific volume constraints.